 The student enrolls in Teaching practice (A) concurrently with the course or after completing the course Theoretical basics of education.
 Pedagogical Practices are carried out on dates determined by the schedule of the academic year of the Faculty of Arts of Charles University and are preceded by an introductory instructional session with the student's practice methodologist.

 Lecturers: prof. PhDr.
-Mária Potočárová, PhD., PaedDr.
-Lujza Koldeová, PhD., Mgr. Štefánia Ferková, PhD., Mgr.
-Vladimíra Zemančíková, PhD.
+Mária Potočárová, PhD., Mgr.
+Vladimíra Zemančíková, PhD., PaedDr.
+Eva Labudová, PhD., prof. PaedDr.
+Ján Danek, CSc.